awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-getting-started.md

 + Make sure that the traffic mirror source and traffic mirror target are either:
   + In the same VPC, or
   + In different VPCs that are connected via VPC peering or a transit gateway\.
-+ Make sure that the traffic mirror target instance allows traffic to port 4789\.
++ Make sure that the traffic mirror target instance allows traffic to UDP port 4789\.
 + Make sure that the traffic mirror source has a route table entry for the traffic mirror target\.
 + Make sure that there are no security group rules or network ACL rules on the traffic mirror target that drop the mirrored traffic from the traffic mirror source\.
 + Review the Traffic Mirroring considerations\.
-For more information, see [Traffic Mirroring Limits and Considerations](traffic-mirroring-considerations.md)\.
+For more information, see [Traffic Mirroring Service Quotas and Considerations](traffic-mirroring-considerations.md)\.

 ## Step 1: Create the Traffic Mirror Target<a name="step-create-traffic-mirroring-target"></a>